apache/arrow/python/manylinux2010/README.md

 6. In your arrow PR,

     *  include the change from 1.
+    *  modify the `python-manylinux2010` entry in `docker-compose.yml`
-    *  modify `travis_script_manylinux.sh` to switch to the location from step 5 for the docker image.
+       to switch to the location from step 5 for the docker image.